 Perhaps then it was Renault, despite the Avantime’s lack of commercial success, that can truly lay claim to genuine innovation.
 Hindsight is often very sturdy ground, but behind this irony lies a fundamental truth.
 Attempting something truly novel is fraught with pitfalls.
 There wasn’t a market for a monospace coupé, just as there wasn’t one for cars like the Mercedes R-Class or the BMW 5-Series GT – commercial failures all.

 Of course failure is a relative term and Renault had prudently hedged its bets by collaborating with Matra over the car’s development and production.
 Losses such as they were would hardly have therefore been catastrophic (except perhaps for Matra themselves).
 But if failure is relative, so too is genuine bravery.
 Because surely, for any action to be considered thus, one must first have something to lose.
 In BMW and Mercedes-Benz’s case, their vast profits would provide a monetary buffer, allowing their supervisory boards sufficient wriggle room to take the financial hit, should the market disapprove.

-Basically you need very deep pockets to go playing in the niche-sandpit.
-Mercedes-Benz and BMW can afford to experiment with segmentation and while the world is vastly different now to the one the original CLS and X6 were born into, the fact remains that both were rewarding experiments for their creators.
-The key to both car’s success, ironically, has probably a lot to do with the conservatism of the market and the fact that it was the mighty German luxury marques doing it, not some jumped-up pantry boy who never knew his place.
+Mercedes-Benz and BMW could therefore afford to experiment with segmentation and while matters are vastly different now to one these cars were born into, the fact remains that both X6 and CLS were to prove rewarding experiments for their creators.
+The key to both car’s successes however, had probably as much to do with the conservatism of the market as the fact that neither were particularly innovative.
+For true innovators, such as Renault/ Matra however, the real takeaway is this – fortune doesn’t always favour the brave.